ThibaudAV/ngx-raptorize/README.md

 - http://zurb.com/playground/jquery-raptorize
 - https://github.com/WyattNielsen/ngRaptorize

-The goal is a small old scool easter eggs 🥚.
+The goal is a small old school easter eggs 🥚 🦖.
 And for me to make a small public angular lib 😉

 Demo : https://thibaudav.github.io/ngx-raptorize/